 Tripod or no tripod

 There are pros and cons when choosing whether to use a tripod or not.
 The most obvious choice is to use a tripod to stabilize the image during the macro shooting.
 It also helps you in setting the composition and using a faster shutter speed.
 But there are also reasons to consider renouncing the tripod.
-One is that when it comes to snowflakes, time can be a decisive factor so by the time you arrange the perfect spot for your tripod, the flake will be spoiled.
-Also, it is more difficult to experience different angles and lightning.
+One is that when it comes to snowflakes, time can be a decisive factor so, by the time you arrange the perfect spot for your tripod, the flake will be spoiled.
+Also, it is more difficult to experience different angles and lighting.

 With or without the tripod, try the technique called focus stacking.
-This basically means you keep on shooting the same frame from different angles or with different focal points and then they are combine in a photo-editing software.
+This basically means you keep on shooting the same frame from different angles or with different focal points and then they are combined in photo-editing software.
 If you don’t use a tripod, you will have to take a lot more frames, as some of them will not be used because not all of them will line up.

-It is recommended that you use a dark and uncluttered background to achieve a better contrast and isolate the subject of the photograph.
-For that you can use a cloth, such as a mitten that also prevents the snowflake from melting as it only makes contact with the fibers of the fabric.
+It is recommended that you use a dark and uncluttered background to achieve better contrast and isolate the subject of the photograph.
+For that, you can use a cloth, such as a mitten that also prevents the snowflake from melting as it only makes contact with the fibers of the fabric.
 You can also try to capture snowflakes on glass and play with light beneath.

-As snowflakes are a wonder of nature, if you are not interested in analysing their intricate details, it might be wiser to photograph them in the outdoors, where they fall to give your shot a natural feel.
+As snowflakes are a wonder of nature, if you are not interested in analyzing their intricate details, it might be wiser to photograph them in the outdoors, where they fall to give your shot a natural feel.
 Go out and explore how they look on wood or on a green fir-tree branch.
 But be sure you have enough contrast.